 3. Redecorating, painting

-4. Repairs to broken items i.e. glass shower panels, internal doors, kitchen cupboards or ovens
+4. Repairs to broken items i.e. glass shower panels, internal doors, kitchen cupboards, ovens, fence panels

-5. Missing/Stolen items i.e furniture, beds, tables or chairs
+5. Missing/Stolen or abandoned items i.e appliances, furniture, beds, wardrobes, tables or chairs

 6. Rent Arrears